orsonteodoro/gcf2/profiles/gaming/README.md

 * Reactive optimization
 * Development is active at this time
 * Use of the mold linker for codebases that are &ge; 20 MLOC or &ge; 1 hr link time.
 (WIP)
+* For competative gaming, hardening is not recommended, but it is manageable in several ways.
+  Possibilities:
+  - Two partitions - 1 partition for gaming without hardening, 1 partition for hardened for general use.
+  - One partition but limit the worst case penalty at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE="1.10" in /etc/portage/make.conf.
+  - If just casual gaming, then full hardening is acceptable.
+  - If competative gaming, hardening is not acceptable because drop -30% with Retpoline and the kernel has UBSan (3x penalty worst case) and KASAN (2x penalty worst case) enabled by default.

 ## Performance bump policy